 English as a Second Language

 Another underrepresented group are the children of Hispanic migrant workers.
-Each year, the U.S. Department of Education’s Migrant Education Program serves approximately 345,000 Hispanic students between the ages of three and 21.
-The College Assistance Migrant Program (CAMP) offers financial support for college freshmen, along with five-year tuition grants, but because migrant families are constantly on the move, these students often perform poorly in the classroom and their secondary school dropout rates are higher than non-migrant students.
+Each year, the U.S. Department of Education's Migrant Education Program serves approximately 225,000 students between the ages of three and 21 — most of them Hispanic or Latino/a.
+The College Assistance Migrant Program offers financial support for first-year college students, along with five-year tuition grants.
+However, because migrant families are constantly on the move, these students often perform poorly in the classroom.
+Additionally, their secondary school dropout rates are higher than those of nonmigrant students.

 Financial Aid for Undocumented Students